 If christian nonfiction is something you're comfortable reading, I'd like to challenge you to read four to six books for this challenge.

 Sign up for the challenge by leaving a comment on the blog.
-If you want you can suggest an author that I've left off the list.

 © Becky Laney of Operation Actually Read Bible